easemob/react-native-chat-sdk/examples/token_login_demo/README.md

       });
   };

-  // login with account id and token const loginWithToken = () => {
+  // Login with account ID and token. const loginWithToken = () => {
     if (this.isInitialized === false || this.isInitialized === undefined) {
       rollLog('Perform initialization first.');